Fernando Paillet

-Fernando Paillet (27 October 1880 – 3 November 1967), was an Argentine photographer that portrayed the colonisation and life of the settlers in Esperanza, an agricultural colony founded in 1856 in Santa Fe Province (Argentina).
+Fernando Paillet (27 October 1880 – 3 November 1967), was an Argentine photographer who portrayed the colonisation and life of the settlers in Esperanza, an agricultural colony founded in 1856 in Santa Fe Province (Argentina).
 Paillet defined himself as a "provincial photographer that recorded the pampa gringa".

 Paillet is considered one of the most notable photographers of the first half of the 20th century.

 Biography

 Named Fernando Basilio Paillet, he was son of Clotilde Insinger, granddaughter of Peter Zimmerman, the first colony that died in Esperanza.
 Paillet started with photography at a very early age, becoming an employee of the Lutser studio of Santa Fe in 1898.
 In 1899 Paillet acquired his first camera, a Widmayer, and returned to his born town.

 At the beginning of the twentieth century he established in Esperanza to work as photographer.
 He opened his own studio in 1902, continuing his career until 1950.
 Paillet became the most renowned photographer of the city, recording its traditions and landscapes with his camera.
 He a wide range of people such as majors, police chiefs, judges, ladies of charity and other anonymous personalities.